The freshman senator officially launched his presidential campaign on April 13, 2015.

 Rubio is the son of Cuban immigrants, and could help the GOP recover from Mitt Romney’s poor showing among Latinos (though not all Latinos feel warmly toward Cuban-Americans, who have special immigration status).
 Still, pride among Latinos that one of their own could become president might override reservations.

-As a Floridian, Rubio would be positioned to win his state’s crucial primary.
-And if he won the nomination, he would have an excellent shot at winning the nation’s biggest battleground state.
+As a Floridian, Rubio would be positioned to do well in his state’s primary, though the expected entry of former Gov. Jeb Bush complicates the battle for Florida.
+If Rubio or Bush won the nomination, either would have an excellent shot at winning the nation’s biggest battleground state.